-The other built element on the site is a covered picnic area about 15 metres by 7 metres, located about 20 metres to the east of the kiosk, but outside the fenced area.
+The other built element at the swimming pool is a covered picnic area about 15 metres by 7 metres, located about 20 metres to the east of the kiosk, but outside the fenced area.
 This shelter was constructed in 1985 and consists of an open structure of timber poles supporting a medium pitched gable roof.